 When she escaped, it wouldn’t be back to her father, for a certainty.
 She needed to plan.

 They set off down the stream.
 Once they arrived at their campsite, Brìghde said softly, “There is a ledge some two hundred feet away from here under which you may light a fire.”

 “How do you know these things, my lady?” one of the knights asked as the earl lifted her off his horse.

 “My brothers and I played in these woods for years.”

 No one said anything, but presently she heard a flint and saw a spark in the darkness.
-She waited patiently whilst the earl and his men divested themselves of their mail, leaving them clad in leather.
-By the meager light, they silently retrieved small crosses from their packs and stuck them in the ground to hang their mail on, then loosened the girths on their horses’ saddles.
+She waited patiently whilst the earl and his men divested themselves of their mail, leaving them clad in their leather gambesons.
+By the meager light, they silently retrieved crosses from their packs and stuck them in the ground to hang their mail on, then loosened the girths on their horses’ saddles.
 They led the beasts to the stream from which they drank greedily. ’Twas a cool night and Brìghde’s wedding dress was heavy, but her slippers weren’t, and the moisture from the moss seeped through.
 She sighed.
 Cold, wet feet were the bane of her existence.

 “My lady,” the earl said quietly as he led Brìghde to the fire and gallantly seated her on a coarse blanket, “you may sleep next to me and trust I will not ravish you, or you can sleep on your feet tied to a tree.”

 “I cannot believe your groom was that undesirable.”

 “The entire circumstance was untenable.”